My zone

 “Where is Patrick’s jacket?”

-“He has has this same jacket for and year and a half now”.
+“He has had this same jacket for a year and a half now”.

 Or my favourite: